Quebec Immigrant Investor Program

 - All Prior Work Experience

-Canada Investor Immigration and our immigration lawyer partner can assist with preparing your QIIP application to ensure it effectively communicates each requirement and attribute necessary to potentially increase the likelihood of approval for a visa under the program.
+Davies Immigration Law and our immigration lawyer partner can assist with preparing your QIIP application to ensure it effectively communicates each requirement and attribute necessary to potentially increase the likelihood of approval for a visa under the program.

 Additionally, the applicant, their spouse or common law partner, and any dependant children will need to pass a medical examination through an authorized physician, as well as a security screening and criminal background screening.